datalakehouse/docs/docs/products/postgresql/reference/list-of-extensions.rst

     -
   * - ``postgis_legacy``
     -
     - The extension is not packaged or supported as an extension by the PostGIS project.
-The extension package is provided by Aiven for Aiven users.
+The extension package is provided by DLH for DLH users.
   * - ``postgres_fdw``
     - https://www.postgresql.org/docs/current/postgres-fdw.html
     -